 Technical zone to manage equipment

-- A technical zone is a place assigned to maintain equipment like charging the batteries for equipment.
+- A technical zone is assigned to maintain equipment, like charging the batteries for equipment.

 - Make sure that this zone is in proper environmental condition.
 That means some instrument needs AC.